madhusudhan-RSA/IoT-Door-Surveillance-System/README.md

 ## Features
 - Connects the ESP8266 to a Wi-Fi network.
 - Reads the state of an IR sensor to detect obstacles.
-- Activates a buzzer when an obstacle is detected.
+- Activates a buzzer when an obstacle is not detected.
 - Sends IR sensor data to the ThingSpeak platform at regular intervals.

 ## Components Used